Cartoon All-Stars to the Rescue: Broadcast

-Reception
+Reception and legacy

 Some modern critics have considered the production a time capsule of animation history during the US war on drugs, and have ridiculed it as "propaganda" and "preachy".

 The Smurfs creator Peyo was upset with Hanna-Barbera's usage of his characters in the special without his permission, and refused any further collaborations with them.
 In 2015, Jim Cummings told Justin Caffier of Vice that he enjoyed the recording sessions, but requested Winnie the Pooh's lines in which he talked about drugs to be rewritten, stating, "He's an innocent.
 It makes no sense for him to even know those words."